There are more things to discover in the sprawling beach community of Cocoa and Cocoa Beach than meets the eye.

-In fact, it’s bustling, a carnival for locals when weekends roll around.
+In fact, it’s a bustling carnival for locals when weekends roll around.

-Walking out to the beach here is a rite of passage between two notorious watering holes — Coconuts on the Beach with it’s sprawling outdoor deck and bikini parade, and the Beach Shack, a dive bar that favors locals.
+Walking out to the beach here is a rite of passage between two notorious watering holes — Coconuts on the Beach with its sprawling outdoor deck and bikini parade, and the Beach Shack, a dive bar that favors locals.

 Informally known as “Coconuts Beach,” this stretch of sand is almost always packed and a focal point of “the scene.”
 It’s the beach to see and be seen.